The triangulation complexity of fibred 3-manifolds: Edge swap bounds for annular simplification

 \subsection{The width of annular bundles}

 To apply \refprop{SpinesAcrossSolidTorus}, we will need to bound the width $w$ in that lemma.
 This subsection contains results bounding width.

-\begin{lemma}[Existence of core curve] For $1 \leq j \leq k$, let $A_j$ be an annulus and let $A'_j$ be the result of removing some disjoint discs from $A_j$.
+\begin{lemma}[Existence of core curve] For $1 \leq j \leq k$, let $A_j$ be an annulus and let $A'_j$ be the result of removing some disjoint discs and homotopically trivial annuli from $A_j$.
 Let $\mathcal{C}$ be a cell structure for $\bigcup_j A'_j$.
 Suppose certain 2-cells in $\calC$ are marked with an $X$.
-Define numbers as follows. \begin{itemize} \item Let $\ell_j$ be the length of $\partial A'_j - \partial A_j$. \item Let $w_j$ denote the length of the shortest cellular curve in $A'_j$ joining the components of $\partial A_j$, or $\ell_j$ if there is no such curve. \item Let $k$ be the maximal number of edges in the boundary of any 2-cell, counted with multiplicity. \item Let $n_j$ be the number of cells in $\calC$ marked with an $X$. \end{itemize} Then, provided $\sum_j (n_j(k-2) + \ell_j) < \sum_j w_j$, there is a core curve of some $A_j$ lying in $A'_j$ that lies in just the 1-cells and 2-cells of $\mathcal{C}$ and that misses all the 2-cells marked with an $X$ and all the 1-cells in $\partial A'_j$. \end{lemma}
+Define numbers as follows. \begin{itemize} \item Let $\ell_j$ be the length of $\partial A'_j - \partial A_j$. \item Let $w_j$ denote the length of the shortest cellular curve in $A'_j$ joining the components of $\partial A_j$. \item Let $k$ be the maximal number of edges in the boundary of any 2-cell, counted with multiplicity. \item Let $n_j$ be the number of cells in $\calC$ marked with an $X$. \end{itemize} Then, provided $\sum_j (n_j(k-2) + \ell_j) < \sum_j w_j$, there is a core curve of some $A_j$ lying in $A'_j$ that lies in just the 1-cells and 2-cells of $\mathcal{C}$, that intersects the 1-cells transversely, and that misses all the 2-cells marked with an $X$ and all the 1-cells in $\partial A'_j$. \end{lemma}

 \begin{proof} Since $\sum_j (n_j(k-2) + \ell_j) < \sum_j w_j$, there is some $j$ such that $n_j(k-2) + \ell_j < w_j$.
 Let $A = A_j$ and let $A' = A'_j$.
 Let $n = n_j$, $\ell = \ell_j$ and $w = w_j$.